-When requesting a construction grant agreement, project sponsors should submit the following information to the FTA Associated Administrator for Planning and Environment with a cc: to the FTA Regional Administrator so that FTA may complete the evaluation and rating of the project required by law:
+When requesting a CIG construction grant agreement, project sponsors should submit the following information to the FTA Associated Administrator for Planning and Environment with a cc: to the FTA Regional Administrator so that FTA may complete the evaluation and rating of the project required by law:

-- New Starts templates used for developing the evaluation criteria and ratings; - 20-year financial plan, including supporting documentation demonstrating all of the non-CIG funding is committed; - Cost estimated provided using the Standard Cost Category worksheets; - Draft FFGA contract and attachments; - Draft grant application in FTA's electronic grant making system; - Project definition that has been refined and updated to support the level of design; - Updated cost and integrated project schedule reflecting the level of design; - Contracting plans and documents; - Value Engineering Reports as applicable; - Constructability Review Report; - Before and After Study data collection plan; - Updated Project Management Plans and Subplans for the FFGA phase including: - Risk and Contingency Management Plan; - o Documented processes and procedures to manage the project during FFGA/Construction; - Staffing plans addressing, but not limited to the following areas: Real Estate, Schedule and Cost controls, Risk Management, Construction Management, Quality Assurance/Quality Control, Safety and Security; - Documentation showing all major third party agreements and permits are completed and in place; and - Documentation showing all critical issues identified in prior FTA reviews are resolved.
+- New Starts templates used for developing the evaluation criteria and ratings; - 20-year financial plan, including supporting documentation demonstrating all of the non-CIG funding is committed; - Project cost estimate provided using the Standard Cost Category worksheets (which includes cost of PD, Engineering, Construction, and Financing); - Draft FFGA contract and attachments; - Draft grant application in FTA's electronic grant making system; - Project definition that has been refined and updated to support the level of design; - Updated cost and integrated project schedule reflecting the level of design; - Contracting plans and documents; - Value Engineering Reports as applicable; - Constructability Review Report; - Before and After Study data collection plan; - Updated Project Management Plans and Subplans for the FFGA phase including: - Risk and Contingency Management Plan; - Documented processes and procedures to manage the project during FFGA/Construction; - Staffing plans addressing, but not limited to the following areas: Real Estate, Schedule and Cost controls, Risk Management, Construction Management, Quality Assurance/Quality Control, Safety and Security; - Documentation showing all critical third-party agreements and permits are completed and in place; - A statement signed by the CEO describing the progress the agency has made toward meeting SGR targets and including as supporting documentation an up-to-date TAM plan and the narrative report submitted to the NTD; and - Documentation showing all critical issues identified in prior FTA reviews are resolved.

-MAP-21 requires that FTA evaluate and rate the project prior to awarding a construction grant agreement.
+The law requires that FTA evaluate and rate the project prior to awarding a CIG construction grant agreement.
 Thus, FTA uses the information provided above to develop ratings for the project justification and local financial commitment criteria, including a review of the project definition, scope, cost, and schedule for reasonableness.
-By law, a project must receive at least a Medium overall rating under the MAP-21 evaluation criteria to receive a construction grant agreement.
+By law, a project must receive at least a Medium overall rating under the statutory evaluation criteria to receive a CIG construction grant agreement.
 FTA also reviews the Project Management Plan and subplans to ensure that the project sponsor has the capacity and capability to carry out the project.
 Lastly, FTA undertakes other appropriate oversight.
 These oversight reviews may be expedited based on factors including the complexity of the project and the project sponsor's management capacity and capability.

-Once FTA has completed its review and evaluation of the project and negotiated and prepared the construction grant agreement with the project sponsor, the package of information must be reviewed and approved by FTA executive leadership, USDOT leadership, and others within the Administration.
-After their concurrences are received, MAP-21 requires that the construction grant agreement be sent for a 30-day congressional notification period.
-Only then may FTA and the project sponsor sign the construction grant.
+Once FTA has completed its review and evaluation of the project and negotiated and prepared the CIG construction grant agreement with the project sponsor, the package of information must be reviewed and approved by FTA executive leadership, USDOT leadership, and others within the Administration.
+After their concurrences are received, the law requires that the construction grant agreement be sent for a 15-day congressional notification period.
+Only then may FTA and the project sponsor sign the CIG construction grant.